orgMINT/MINT/README.md

 This prints the numbers 0 to 9.

 ```
-10 ( \i . )
+10 ( \i@ . )
 ```

-Loops can repeat forever by specifying an "unlimited" loop with \u.
-These can be controlled with the "while" operator `\W`.
+Loops can repeat forever by specifying an "unlimited" loop with \U. These can be controlled with the "while" operator `\W`.
 Passing a false value to \W will terminate the loop.

 This code initialises `t` to zero and starts a loop to repeat 10 times.
 The code to repeat accesses the `\i` variable and compares it to 4.
 When `\i` exceeds 4 it breaks the loop.